How to Get Out of Debt on a Low Income: 7 Proven Strategies That Work

 • Declutter your house and sell the stuff you don’t need.
 Apps like Decluttr make it easy to sell things you no longer need or want.
 You get a clean house and cash in your pocket!

 • Start a blog of your own!
 Blogging can be a great way to make money online if you know what you’re doing.
-Check out this complete guide to starting a blog for beginners with Siteground.
+Check out this complete guide to starting a blog for beginners.

 • Get paid to proofread or transcribe.
 Proofreading and transcription are high-paying skills to have and you can do them both online.
 Here’s a free webinar to learn more about proofreading, plus one that’ll teach you the basics of transcribing if you’re interested in either one.